everly-gif/Learners-refined/README.md

 No proper doubt clarification system<br>
 Less/ineffective peer-to-peer and teacher-peer communication<br>

-# What Learner's Refined Solves
+# What Learner's Refined Provides
 One stop portal for both students and teachers<br>
 Multiple classes and assignments can be created by different organizations<br>
 Direct upload of 'n' number of submissions for assignments into the system to be graded.<br>